chhsdata/dataplaybook/3_implement.md

 This play will help Departments move from conversation to action.
 It will provide resources that will allow the Departments to succeed.
 This might include: roles and responsibilities; governance structures; and data standards.

-This play will also include resources on project management and change management to help both staff implement and leadership enforce the importance of this work.
+This play includes resources on project management and change management to help both staff implement and leadership enforce the importance of this work.

 >This Play moves away from the **theoretical** and drives toward the **tactical**.